 Eating breakfast is an important part of your morning routine, and it is even more so important for kids.
 Starting their day with a full belly and a healthy meal will help our toddlers play hard, learn new things, and develop their brains during their daycare and preschool activities.
 I’m sharing a bunch of great daycare breakfast ideas for you mamas!
 Enjoy this fabulous list of toddler breakfast ideas for daycare!

 I like to plan ahead because when you have a go-to list of quick and easy toddler breakfast ideas, meal prep time can get that much easier.
 These ideas for quick morning and before preschool breakfasts can all be made in advance and warmed up ready to eat!
 So enjoy this list of breakfast ideas for toddlers, picky eaters included.
 Then have a great day after daycare or preschool drop-off.

-Healthy Balanced Meals for kids
+Breakfast for Toddlers – Healthy Balanced Meals for kids

 In my toddler lunches for daycare post, I shared how we can break the lunch into categories to cover most of these food groups.
 You want to do something similar with breakfast to start their day off right.
 The Child and Adult Care Food Program (CACFP) has guidelines that help determine what daycares can feed the children in their care – here’s their table for breakfast meals.